hyperbaton/cft/README.md

 needs.
 If their needs are satisfied and their happiness increases, they can upgrade to higher classes; however, if they get unhappy, they can demote to a lower class.
-- The **leader staff** can be used to designate a home (by right clicking on doors while crouching) or know current state of a xungui.
+- The **leader staff** can be used to designate a home (by right clicking on doors while crouching) or know current state of a Xoonglin.
-- The first Xoonglins will spawn spontanously, but from then on, they will mate to increase their population.
+- The first Xoonglins will spawn spontaneously, but from then on, they will mate to increase their population.
 However, they will always respect a given social structure (a relation on the amount of Xoonglins of each class).
 - You can compete with other players for getting the biggest and happiest Xoonglin